circleci/circleci-docs/jekyll/_cci2/sample-config.md

 For the Server/`2.0` config example, refer to [the complete demo repo on GitHub](https://github.com/CircleCI-Public/circleci-demo-workflows/blob/fan-in-fan-out/.circleci/config.yml) for details.

-For the Cloud/`2.1` example, see the following workflow map:
+For the Cloud/`2.1` example, see the following workflow graph:

 ![Fan-in-out]({{ site.baseurl }}/assets/img/docs/fan-in-out-example.png)